theman-oj10/CareerSync/docs/DeveloperGuide.md

 _{Explain here how the data archiving feature will be implemented}_

 ### Edit feature
 The `edit` feature allows users to modify the details of an existing internship entry.
-This allows the user to update the details of an internship entry without having to delete and re-add the entry.
+This method takes in the index of the internship, the fields to be edited and the value of the fields as arguments.
+This method then updates all the fields given.
 All fields except for `TaskList` are modifiable.
 To modify `TaskList`, the commands `addTask` and `deleteTask` should be used.

-#### How it is implemented
-1. The `edit` command is parsed by the `InternshipDataParser`, which creates an `InternshipEditCommandParser` object.
-2. The `InternshipEditCommandParser` then calls the `ArgumentTokenizer#tokenize` method to extract the index and the fields to be edited.
-3. The `InternshipEditCommandParser` then creates an `InternshipEditCommand` object with the extracted details.
-4. The `InternshipEditCommand` creates a new `Internship` object based on the details.
-It then checks whether the resulting new internship is either the same internship as the old one or already exists in the current list, using `isSameInternship` and `hasInternship`.
-5. If neither holds true, the `InternshipEditCommand` then calls `InternshipModel` to replace the old internship with the new one via `setInternship`.
-6. The `InternshipEditCommand` then calls `updateFilteredInternshipList` to update the internship displayed on the UI.
-7. The `InternshipEditCommand` then returns a `CommandResult` object with a message containing the fields of the new internship.

-#### Parsing user input
+Here is a step-by-step example of how the `edit` command might be executed:

-1. The user inputs the `edit` command.
+Step 1.
+The user inputs the `edit` command.<br>
-2. The `InternshipDataParser` parses the command and creates a new `InternshipEditCommandParser` object.
+Step 2.
+The `InternshipDataParser` parses the command and creates a new `InternshipEditCommandParser` object.<br>
-3. The `InternshipEditCommandParser` then calls the ArgumentTokenizer#tokenize to extract the index and the fields to be edited.
+Step 3.
+The `InternshipEditCommandParser` then calls the ArgumentTokenizer#tokenize to extract the index and the fields to be edited.<br>
-If there are no prefixes, no index, invalid index or duplicate prefixes, a ParseException will be thrown.
+If there are no prefixes, no index, invalid index or duplicate prefixes, a ParseException will be thrown.<br>
-4. The `InternshipEditCommandParser` then creates a new `InternshipEditCommand` object with the extracted details.
+Step 4.
+The `InternshipEditCommandParser` then creates a new `InternshipEditCommand` object with the extracted details.<br>
-   If the index is larger than the number of internships displayed, a CommandException will be thrown.
+If the index is larger than the number of internships displayed, a CommandException will be thrown.<br>
-5. The `InternshipEditCommand` then checks if either the fields have changed, or the resulting internship already exists.
+Step 5.
+The `InternshipEditCommand` then checks if either none of the fields have changed using `Internship::isSameInternship`, or the resulting internship already exists using `InternshipModel::hasInternship`.<br>
-If either are true, a CommandException will be thrown.
+If either are true, a CommandException will be thrown.<br>
-6. The `InternshipEditCommand` is then executed by the `InternshipLogicManager`.
+Step 6.
+The old internship object is replaced with the new internship object using `InternshipModel::setInternship` .<br>
+Step 7. `InternshipModel::updateFilteredInternshipList(PREDICATE_SHOW_ALL_INTERNSHIPS)` is then called to update the internship displayed on the `UI`.<br>
+All internships will be shown on the `UI`.
+If a `find` command is used, all hidden internships will be shown.<br>

 #### Design Considerations
 In v1.2, the `edit` command initially allows users to edit all fields of an internship entry.
 In v1.3, with the addition of